I. Announcements by the Greek State

 - Special health units are also established in order to treat any case of COVID-19 and to conduct health screening for all RIC staff.

-- The use of mask is mandatory in public transport, taxis, hospitals and other medical facilities.
+- The use of mask is mandatory in public transport, taxis, shops, supermarkets, hospitals and other medical facilities.
 The use of mask is mandatory both for customers as well as employees.
-Non-compliance may incur a fine of 150-300 EUR, based on the JMD issued on 04.05.2020, applying also to the general population in Greece.
+Non-compliance may incur a fine of 150-300 EUR, based on JMD applying also to the general population in Greece.

-- In shops, hospitals, public services and other areas of public gathering there should be at least 1,5 meters distance between persons.
-Non-compliance may incur a fine of 150 EUR based on the JMD issued on 04.05.2020, applying also to the general population in Greece.
+- In shops, supermarkets, hospitals, public services and other areas of public gathering there should be at least 1,5 meters distance between persons.
+Non-compliance may incur a fine of 150 EUR based on JMD applying also to the general population in Greece.

 2. Social distancing